MARIAH PROCTOR-TIFFANY

 Picture

 Medieval Art in Motion: The Inventory and Gift Giving of Queen Clémence de Hongrie.
-University Park: Pennsylvania State University Press, 2019.
-Awarded the Mellon Foundation Art History Publication Initiative Grant.
+Pennsylvania State University Press, 2019.
+Awarded the Andrew W. Mellon Foundation Art History Publication Initiative Grant.

-“Lost and Found: Visualizing a Medieval Queen’s Destroyed Objects” in Queens in the Mediterranean, ed.
-Elena Woodacre, (New York: Palgrave Macmillan, 2013), 73-96.
+“Lost and Found: Visualizing a Medieval Queen’s Destroyed Objects.”
+In Queens in the Mediterranean, ed.
+Elena Woodacre, 73-96.
+Palgrave Macmillan, 2013.
 Named article of the month by Feminae: Medieval Women and Gender Index.

 Publications and Digital Projects in Progress